Isla Mujeres Yucatan Peninsula, Mexico Travel Guide

 Avoid: Ice made from tap water, undercooked or raw foods from questionable vendors.

-Isla Mujeres has a high UV index and tropical temperatures.
+Isla Mujeres has a high UV index and equatorial temperatures.
 Protection from the sun is wise.

 Use high-SPF Broad-spectrum sunscreen, Reef-safe sunscreen.
 Wear Wide-brimmed hats, Sunglasses, Rash guard with UPF protection.
 Stay hydrated with Bottled water.
 Seek shade peak hours.

-Avoid prolonged direct sun exposure without protection, especially between 10 AM and 4 PM.
+Avoid prolonged direct sun exposure without protection, especially between 10 AM and ALSO four PM.

-Dengue, Chikungunya, and Zika viruses are present in the region.
-Protection from mosquitoes is wise.
+Dengue, Chikungunya, and Zika viruses can be found in the region.
+Defense against mosquitoes is wise.

 Use effective Insect repellent with DEET or Picaridin, especially dawn/dusk.
 Wear long sleeves/pants when mosquitoes are active.